 In the absence of the minimum capital requirement in the BV creditors may be faced with limited security.
 In addition to the option of legal redress, in case of directors' liability the law on BVs also offers other legal redress options.
 Upon any distribution of funds whether this involves repayment of capital or a profit distribution, the management board must first check whether the distribution is not at the expense of the creditors' interests.
 To do this there is first of all the equity test.
 Dividend distributions are only possible when the shareholders' equity of the BV is greater than the statutory reserves or the reserves that must be kept according to the articles of association.
 Secondly a check must be made that after the distribution the BV can continue to pay its debts payable (distribution test).
 If the general meeting of shareholders decides to distribute a dividend the board must in principle approve the distribution.
-If in the light of a distribution test the board does however conclude that after distributing the dividend the BV can no longer meet all its debts payable, the board must refuse to cooperate.
-If the distribution still takes place, the directors and shareholders may be held liable.
+If in the light of a distribution test the board does however conclude that after distribution still takes place, the directors and shareholders may be held liable.
 They must reimburse the deficit.
 The law does not define any specific timeline for the amount of the debts repayable.
 It is assumed that this involves debts over a period of at least 12 months after the distribution.